FOR IMMEDIATE RELEASE

 Contact: John Torres

-Founded in 1916, CLUSA International is an international development organization with offices in 13 countries, providing sustainable community development in agriculture and food security, community-based healthcare, democracy and governance, and natural resource management.
+Headquartered in Washington, DC, NCBA CLUSA International is a trade and international development organization with programs in 10 countries including Senegal, Niger, Kenya, Mozambique, Namibia, Zimbabwe, Zambia, El Salvador, Indonesia and Timor-Leste providing sustainable community development in agriculture and food security, community based healthcare, democracy and governance, and natural resource management.